 - Analytics or VOC Metrics – Gauge size of problem

-3) Solution Validation
+3) Solution Evaluation

 With insights in hand, next, the product team gets to work brainstorming solutions.
 Ideally, the team doesn’t fall in love with any particular solution at this point, and instead generates multiple options.

-To validate the best ideas and avoid bias, many product teams use a methodology called Kano analysis.
+To evaluate the best ideas and avoid bias, many product teams use a methodology called Kano analysis.
 Using Kano, they learn which concepts are must-haves, which create limited delight or exponential delight, and which ideas are flat-out undesirable.

 - Fake Door – Build a non-functional version of the feature to see if and how customers want to interact with it

 - Speed Dating – Rapidly winnow to most desirable concepts first, then create multiple variations of each